Contributed for use in USGenWeb Archives by Susan Walters

 to Bucks County and entered the military service with the patriots.
 He

-resisted the "House and Window Tax Law," and subsequently, by his contempt
+resisted the "House and Window Tax Law," and subsequently, by his

 for the authorities authorized to collect it, made himself so obnoxious